-It’s important to note that biking to and from work isn’t a cure-all for the problem of sitting.
+It’s important to note that biking to and from work isn’t a cure-all.
 Studies suggest that exercise alone may not completely counteract the negative health effects of sitting.
-If you’re really worried about what all that time in the office chair is doing to you, you should stand up periodically (five minutes of standing per half-hour of sitting may help) or invest in a standing desk.
+If you’re really worried about what all that time in an office chair is doing to you, you should stand up periodically (five minutes of standing per half-hour of sitting may help) or invest in a standing desk.

 Time & Productivity Considerations

 For many commuters, time is precious.
 In many cases, switching from driving to biking adds time to your commute and pre- and post-work routine.
 Every route is different, so to get a rough idea of how much time yours takes, do a dry run on a weekend morning.
 Then, consider additional factors that may add time to your bike commute.